 The easy answer is, it depends.

-For some records, you can determine if the source is indeed your ancestors because those documents have additional details that you recognize as specific to your relative.
+You can determine if the source is indeed your ancestors for some records because those documents have additional details that you recognize as specific to your relative.
 These details match more than the birth year or individual’s name.
 Additional information:

 including unusual middle names